Will no-fault insurance pay for help around the house if I am so injured that I can't do household tasks?

 REPLACEMENT SERVICES OR HOMEMAKER SERVICES:

-You can be compensated for hiring someone to complete household tasks if you are not able to complete them as a result of injuries you sustained in an automobile crash.
+Your insurance may cover the cost of hiring someone to complete household tasks if you are unable to do so as a result of the injuries you sustained in an automobile crash.

 To qualify for no fault replacement services, the claimant is not required to be a full-time homemaker, nor does she/he need to show out-of-pocket expenditures.
 You can receive up to $200 per week for replacement services such as housecleaning, child care, yard work and snow removal, even if the homemaker was or is employed outside the home.
 The person completing these services does not need to be a licensed provider of services.
 Rather, the provider of replacement services can be your spouse, adult child, another family member or even a friend.
 [Minnesota Statutes 65B.44]

-When will No Fault pay for this Benefit ?
+When will my no fault insurance pay for this benefit ?

 How do I prove up the time spent on doing the activities that I can't do any longer and that I have had to hire someone else to perform?